quic/cloud-ai-sdk/utils/multi-device/README.md

 > If P2P is enabled via the Platform SDK installer then skip to the [Testing P2P](#testing-p2p) section.
 >
 > The remaining steps in this section show manual steps for enabling P2P.
+>
+> For VM instances, use the manual steps to enable P2P.

 ### Disable PCIe ACS for P2P communication between cards